-On the little Europe set at universal studios the all chocolate everything store is actually the restrooms for the vip tour.
+- On little Europe set at universal studios, the all chocolate everything store is actually the restrooms for the VIP tour.

-NBC aired a special show after series finale.
-This after show hosted by Seth Meyers and eventually toasted each other's main characters.
+- NBC aired a special show after the series finale.
+This after-show was hosted by Seth Meyers and eventually toasted each other’s main characters.

 - Michael (Ted Danson): Immortality: As an Immortal Being, Michael cannot die.
 The only known way the “killed” Extra-Dimensional Vision could “Eternal Shriek” him is: Michael can see in 9 different dimensions.
 Memory manipulation: can delete any human’s memories.